You will learn

 How Klaviyo collects onsite data for anonymous visitors

-To store data in the browser, the shopper’s browser must support setting items in local storage or indexedDB.
+To store data in the browser, the shopper’s browser must support setting items in local storage.

-See a list of browsers that support writing data into local storage and support storing data in indexedDB.
+See a list of browsers that support writing data into local storage.

 What events are included in post-identification syncing?